nirnachmani/HA_Alarm_Clock/README.md

 (Optional) Install the companion Lovelace cards for alarms and reminders (placeholder link: <cards-repo-link>).
 They give you full UI control, browsing, and media search.

-## Configuration (Settings → Devices & services → HA Alrm Clock → Gear icon)
+## Configuration (Settings → Devices & services → HA Alarm Clock → Gear icon)

 All options are optional